dmbarbour/wikilon/docs/AwelonLang.md

         @word2 definition2
         ...

 A patch contains a list of patches to logically include followed by a list of definitions.
 Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
 The last definition for a word wins, so definitions override those from earlier patches.

-A word may be logically deleted by defining a trivial cycle like `@foo foo`.
+Cyclic definitions are erroneous.
+Loop behavior must be modeled via fixpoint combinator.
+However, trivially defining a word to itself as `@foo foo` will be accepted as meaning 'delete the word' rather than raising an error.
+Undefined words essentially evaluate to themselves.

-This representation is not optimal for direct use by humans.
-Rather, it is intended for efficient import/export and maintenance in context of Awelon applications which must share the dictionary between human and software agents.
-Humans should ultimately browse and update the dictionary through an *editable view*, perhaps as hypermedia.
+Awelon's dictionary representation is not optimal for direct use by humans.
+It can be tolerated in small doses.
+But it is intended more as an import/export format, and for efficient sharing between humans and software agents.
+Humans will generally observe and influence a dictionary through an editable view, perhaps as hypermedia.

-*Note:* Non-trivial cycles are errors.
-Loop behavior must be modeled via *fixpoint*, not link layer recursion.
-But an undefined word does not evaluate further, which is the same as rewriting to itself.
-So the trivial cycle is suitable for representing deletion.
+## Secure Hash Resources

+Awelon has built-in support for identifying resources via secure hash.

+* arbitrary definitions may be referenced as `$secureHash`
+* external binary data may be referenced via `%secureHash`
+* secure hashes are used to identify dictionary patches

+Secure hashes implicitly name immutable structure outside the dictionary, which might be available on the local system or downloaded.
+If you hear about a secure hash resource from a remote server, you should be able to HTTP request it from that server (with potential redirects).
+Content-delivery networks are also viable.
+The resource is readily verified against the secure hash, and easily cached after download.

+In all cases, we use the same secure hash: 384 bits of [BLAKE2b](https://blake2.net/) encoded as 64 characters in [base64url](https://en.wikipedia.org/wiki/Base64).

+*Note:* Secure hash resources may reference dictionary words, so have mutable semantics.
+Only their structure is immutable.

 ## Data